xmgr/twitch-lichess-commands/en/simul.md

 ${urlfetch https://xmgr.de/api/lichess/simul/XXXXXXXX}
 ```

-Replace `XXXXXXXX` with your lichess username.
+Replace `XXXXXXXX` with your Lichess username.

 Now hit the "Save" button to save the command.